hs-duesseldorf/se2rest/README.md

 ![createapplication](images/eclipse09_create_application_class.png)

-Name it Application and click to insert main method:
+Name it *Application* and check the checkbox to insert main method, before you finish this part with the click on the *Finish* button:

 ![createapplication2](images/eclipse10_create_application_class2.png)

 ### 3.1.6.
 Make the application runnable

+Our Application only needs two changes so the spring boot technology understands this class as a runnable spring boot server application:

 - Open ```Application.java```
 - Insert ```@SpringBootApplication``` above ```public class Application```
 - Insert ```SpringApplication.run(Application.class, args);``` inside the main() method to run the application
 - Import missing dependencies with CTRL + SHIFT + O (ALT + SHIFT + O in vscode)
 - Save the file (CTRL + S)

+Our server needs some properties to be set, so both the connection to the database and to client work.

 - Create the file ```application.properties``` inside the ```src/main/resources``` package and insert the following properties and change DATABASENAME, USERNAME and PASSWORD to the values you've entered in 2.2.:

-    ```
+    ```properties
     spring.jpa.hibernate.ddl-auto=create-drop
     spring.datasource.url=jdbc:mysql://localhost:3306/DATABASENAME
     spring.jpa.database-platform=org.hibernate.dialect.MySQL5Dialect